Pixel art: 2010s

 During the 2010s, the demoscene arguably entered a silver age, as several older artists returned to their hobbies after a hiatus.
 In addition, the increasing popularity of pixel art in this decade also attracted new artists to the demoscene, who had not been active during the 1990s and 2000s.
 It is important to note that the demoscene and its graphics competitions never stopped, but the 2010s could nevertheless be considered a period of rejuvenation.

 As advanced digital painting software like Photoshop became more widely available and easier to use, the pixel doll community split into a group of artists using traditional pixel art, known as pixel-shaders, and a group of artists using more advanced tools, known as tool-shaders.
 As internet forums lost popularity and drawn avatars were increasingly replaced by photos in internet communities, the pixel dolling community gradually became less active in this decade.

-Perhaps because of the rise of pixel art in video games and in social media, pixel art was also seen in other areas of popular culture and even made its way to public museums.
-Ivan Dixon and Paul Robertson received international attention for making a pixel art version of The Simpsons' introduction sequence.
+Perhaps because of the rise of pixel art in video games and social media, pixel art was also seen in other areas of popular culture and even made its way to public museums.
+Ivan Dixon and Paul Robertson received international attention for making a pixel art version of The Simpsons introduction sequence.
 Eboy became well known for their isometric pixel art displays, often used for advertisement or sold as independent art.
 The work of pixel artists such as Octavi Navarro and Gustavo Viselner was featured in major newspapers and magazines.
 French urban artist Invader received international attention for his urban pixel art mosaics, seen around the world.
-Among 1980s-inspired synthwave artists and groups, pixel art was used to make music videos, such as Valenberg's work for Pertubator and a Gunship music video by pixel artists Jason Tammemagi, Gyhyom, Mary Safro, and Waneella.
+Among 1980s-inspired synthwave artists and groups, pixel art was used to make music videos, such as Valenberg's work for Perturbator and a Gunship music video by pixel artists Jason Tammemagi, Gyhyom, Mary Safro, and Waneella.
 In 2012, the Smithsonian Institution museum of Washington created an exhibition called The Art of Video Games, attended by almost 700,000 people.